 Aerobic, or in this case, swimming exercises are continuous exercises that require your heart to beat within 50 to 85 percent of your maximum heart rate —220 minus your age — rather than your resting heart rate for at least 20 to 30 minutes.

-"Invitation" author Dianne Hales explained that aerobic exercises are most effective at conditioning your "insides," including your heart and lungs, while strength-training exercises are most effective at conditioning your "outsides," including your arms and legs.
-In addition, aerobic exercises are continuous exercises that require your heart to beat at its exercise heart rate rather than its resting heart rate for at least a few minutes.
-Strength-training exercises, on the other hand, are stop-and-start exercises that require rest between exercises.
-For example, most people don't bench-press or leg-press for a few minutes -- and each exercise requires too much effort for the human body to do so successfully.
+A strength-training workout consists of stop-and-start exercises that require rest between sets.
+For example, most people don't bench-press or leg-press for a few minutes — and each exercise requires too much effort for the human body to do so successfully.
 Instead, most people do several repetitions of the bench press, rest for a minute or so, then do several repetitions of the leg press.

 Swimming has many benefits.
-Unlike strength-training exercises, swimming exercises can be done every day, because "the heart can be exercised several times a day every day," according to The Merck Manual of Medical Information.
-Swimming builds your muscles less than other aerobic exercises, because water limits how much you can move your muscles, but it does give you an opportunity to exercise your entire body, including your arms, back and legs.
-In addition, swimming is an excellent exercise for improving the flexibility and function of your muscles and the water "protects participants from muscle and bones problems," wrote Cooper.
+Unlike strength-training exercises, swimming exercises can be done every day.
+Swimming builds your muscles less than other aerobic exercises, because water limits how much you can move your muscles, but it does give you an opportunity to exercise your entire body, including your arms, back and legs according to Swimming.org.
+In addition, swimming is an excellent exercise for improving the flexibility and function of your muscles.